Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/31G-ec-and-superio.md

 **Test steps**

+1. Power on the DUT.
+1. Boot into the system.
+1. Log into system by using the proper login and password.
-1. 1.
-Press the volume down hotkey once and note the effects.
+1. Press the volume down hotkey once and note the effects.

 **Expected result**